List of Sons of Anarchy and Mayans M.C. characters: Jax Teller

 Jackson Nathaniel 'Jax' Teller (Charlie Hunnam), is a member of the titular motorcycle club and the main protagonist of the series.
 He spends the majority of the show's lifespan as the vice president of the Sons of Anarchy Motorcycle Club's Redwood Original (SAMCRO) mother charter based in Charming, California; following season four, he assumes the presidency for the remainder of the series.

 Ezekiel Reyes

 Ezekiel 'E.Z.'
 Reyes (J. D. Pardo) is the protagonist on the FX television series Mayans M.C..
 A member of the titular motorcycle club, he is a Prospect for the majority of the first two seasons of the series.
-The brother of club member Angel Reyes, E.Z. becomes a full patch member by the end of the second season.
+The brother of club member Angel Reyes, E.Z. becomes a full patch member by the end of the second season, and later gets promoted to Vice-President and then President.
 E.Z. also has an eidetic memory, and can vividly remember childhood memories.
 Pardo had to go through a transformation for the role, including gaining muscle.